-Most students who have been accepted into the College of Nursing, this includes students in the Diagnostic Ultrasound program, will take 2 UCOR courses and a math course.
+Most students who have been accepted into the College of Nursing, this includes students in the Diagnostic Ultrasound program, will take 2 major courses and a UCOR.

 Nursing majors are typically placed into MATH 1010 College Algebra.
 Students who have Running Start or college level credit for math have satisfied their math requirement.
 Students with higher SAT/ACT scores will be placed into MATH 1010 or MATH 1021.

 Diagnostic Ultrasound majors are typically placed into MATH 1021 PreCalculus: Algebra.
 Students with higher SAT/ACT scores will be placed into MATH 1230 Calculus for Life Sciences and MATH 1022 PreCalculus: Trigonometry.